MakeSchool-Tutorials/Makestagram-Swift-V3/P7-Managing-User-Accounts/content.md

 Next, we'll look at creating our first failable initializer to initialize a user from a `FIRDataSnapshot`.

-## What is a failable initializer?
+## What is a Failable Initializer?

 Failable initializers allow the initialization of an object to fail.
 If an initializer fails, it'll return nil instead.
 This is useful for requiring the initialization to have key information.
 In our case, if a user doesn't have a UID or a username, we'll fail the initialization and return nil.
 Add the following to your User init methods: